 Source: NPWS (2014a).
-Attributes are not numbered in NPWS (2014a), but are numbered here for convenience
+Attributes are not numbered in NPWS (2014a), but are numbered here for convenience various attributes and targets, which are shown in Table 4.2.

 The conservation objectives for the breeding populations of Sandwich Tern and Dunlin at Blacksod Bay / Broadhaven SPA are to maintain their favourable conservation condition (NPWS, 2014a).